 Clear mode is a feature on TikTok that allows users to filter out potentially inappropriate content from their feeds.
 When enabled, the app will use machine learning and algorithms to identify and remove potentially sensitive content, such as violence or explicit language.
 This feature is designed to give users more control over the type of content they see on the app.

 Duet with other producers, musicians, dancers, etc. This is an easy way to get your videos shared with new people.
 Be humble, engage, be yourself, and get creative with others, and eventually bigger things will knock on your door.
 Also, invite your viewers and followers to comment and suggest material, or people for you to collaborate with.

 Many users ask whether they can make or upload sounds on TikTok.
 Yes, they can, but let us clarify one important thing.
 Every user is allowed to perform videos with any sound and put a name as they wish.
 But, there is an official library of sounds that compiles official music releases.

 If you are an artist wanting to promote your music on TikTok, you can put out an official release via a distributor, and then find it on the platform for you and others to use in your videos.

 Learn more about making money from your music on TikTok with this article: Does TikTok Pay You For Your Music?‘

 TikTok is impacting and changing the way in which we use apps, the way we engage, and the way we spend our time.
-It is being said that monetisation can be the next big thing for TikTok, and so competition between TikTok and platforms like Instagram will make companies pay more.
+It is being said that monetization can be the next big thing for TikTok, and so competition between TikTok and platforms like Instagram will make companies pay more.
 In terms of video content, it could even be competing with YouTube, which means that if TikTok continues to grow, it may become the ultimate go-to platform for sharing music and video.
-This is why it is important to get your own music onto TikTok, pay attention to trends and utilise the platform in the ways discussed in this article.
+This is why it is important to get your own music onto TikTok, pay attention to trends and utilize the platform in the ways discussed in this article.